 A high-quality working dog bed should be durable enough to last your dog's lifetime.
 When choosing a dog bed, look for modern materials that are resistant to abrasion and chewing.
 Top manufacturers will offer warranties against defects in materials or workmanship.

-Another way to gauge the quality of a dog bed is to look at the attention to detail that has gone into its construction.
+Another way to gauge the quality of a bed for your dogs is to look at the attention to detail that has gone into its construction.
 Examples of features that indicate quality, craftsmanship, and durability include tough Kevlar stitching and hidden or enclosed zippers.

 Proper support is important to your dog's health.
 And since working dogs often have physically demanding jobs that can put stress and strain on their bodies, it's vital that their beds provide enough support to help prevent problems such as arthritis and joint issues.